 Tip #1: Determining Size & Placement

 Different fixtures are used in different ways to highlight and enhance the exterior of your home.
-Here are four of the most common fixtures and instruction on how to install them:
+Here are six of the most common fixtures and instruction on how to install them below:

 How to Hang Pendant Lighting for Front Porch: